minnieland/the_eight_puzzle_cs170/README.md

     A search that counts how many tiles are in the wrong position.
   - Manhattan Distance Heuristic
     A search based on the sum of the distances of the tiles from their goal positions.

+## How to run
+Prerequisites: Python 3.x installed.
+Setup: Save the script as main.py.
+Execution:
+python3 main.py